 Join us for three concerts this March featuring piano performances that promise both inspiration and entertainment.
 On March 5, enjoy American Pianist Jon Nakamatsu, Gold Medalist at the Tenth Cliburn International Piano Competition.
-Following on March 8 is the American Chamber Players Piano Quartet plus Flute.
+Following on March 8 is the American Chamber Players Piano Trio plus Flute.
 This group is led by the entertaining Miles Hoffman, well known as an NPR commentator and Professor of Chamber Music at the Schwob School of Music.
-Then on March 19, festival favorite Pianist Ken Broberg, 2017 Cliburn Silver Medalist, returns to our stage.
+Then on March 19, Pianist Hoachen Zhang, Van Cliburn International Piano Competition Gold Medalist.
 All concerts are at 7:30 pm.
-The discount for this package is 10%.
+The discount on this package is 10%.

 Since winning the Cliburn Gold Medal at the 1997 Van Cliburn International Piano Competition, Mr. Nakamatsu has toured year-round with today’s leading conductors and orchestras and in recitals and chamber music worldwide.
 His recording of Gershwin’s Concerto in F and Rhapsody in Blue topped Billboard’s charts for six months.
 Mr. Nakamatsu has been a frequent guest with such ensembles as the Emerson, Tokyo, Prazak, Escher, Jupiter, and Ying String Quartets, and also toured extensively with the Berlin Philharmonic Wind Quintet.
 In 2018, Mr. Nakamatsu was appointed Artist-in-Residence of the Chautauqua Institution Piano Program.